AhmedSaleh627/Infotainment_System/README.md

 # Infotainment System + V2X Integration

 ## Overview
 This infotainment system is designed for smart vehicles, integrating V2X communication, real-time driver monitoring, and various connectivity features.
-Built using PySide6 and deployed on a Raspberry Pi 5, the system offers a user-friendly interface with essential functionalities to enhance driver awareness and convenience.
+Built using PySide6 and deployed on a Raspberry Pi, the system offers a user-friendly interface with essential functionalities to enhance driver awareness and convenience.

 ## Features
 ### User Interface